 2:19).
 Having a basic knowledge of God is good, but you cannot end there.
-A knowledge of God, regardless of how correct it is, will not make you any bet-Him to live in your heart and submit vour life to be molded and shaped by His pure character.
+A knowledge of God, regardless of how correct it is, will not make you any better than the devils if you do not invite Him to live in your heart and submit your life to be molded and shaped by His pure character.